ClickCease Guide: Connect & set up Search Console | Less than 5 min

 That was easy, right?

-Google will now start collecting valuable data and you can now get a lot of insights into your website’s performance on Google.
+Google will now start collecting valuable data, and you can now get plenty of insights into your website’s performance on Google.

 Let’s take a look at finalizing your Search Console setup so you get the most out of it.